 In cases where College of the Redwoods finds that there is significant reason to be concerned that financial aid fraud is occurring, the College has an obligation to refer that information to the Office of The Inspector General of the U.S. Department of Education.
-In these instances the college will leave the hold in place until instructed by the Department of Education that it is appropriate to lift the hold.
+In these instances, the college will leave the hold in place until it is appropriate to lift the hold.

-On a case by case basis students enrolled in land/virtual courses or a combination of both may be requested to authenticate his/her identity.
-Students may be requested to provide identity verification such as a notarized proof of identify, signature and address.
+On a case-by-case basis, students enrolled in land/virtual courses or a combination of both may be requested to authenticate their identity.
+Students may be requested to provide identity verification such as a notarized proof of identity, signature and address.